Echo chamber (media): Online communities

 Online social communities become fragmented by echo chambers when like-minded people group together and members hear arguments in one specific direction with no counter argument addressed.
+This fragmentation can shape information consumption by limiting exposure to diverse perspectives and reinforcing engagement with ideologically aligned content.
+Over time, consistent interactions within homogenous communities may influence how individuals interpret political events, access opposing viewpoints, and evaluate credibility of content.
+Research suggests selective exposure and ideological segregation may affect political participation in democratic societies.
 In certain online platforms, such as Twitter, echo chambers are more likely to be found when the topic is more political in nature compared to topics that are seen as more neutral.
 Social networking communities are communities that are considered to be some of the most powerful reinforcements of rumors due to the trust in the evidence supplied by their own social group and peers, over the information circulating the news.
 In addition to this, the reduction of fear that users can enjoy through projecting their views on the internet versus face-to-face allows for further engagement in agreement with their peers.

 This can create significant barriers to critical discourse within an online medium.
 Social discussion and sharing can potentially suffer when people have a narrow information base and do not reach outside their network.
 Essentially, the filter bubble can distort one's reality in ways which are not believed to be alterable by outside sources.

 Findings by Tokita et al. (2021) suggest that individuals' behavior within echo chambers may dampen their access to information even from desirable sources.
 In highly polarized information environments, individuals who are highly reactive to socially-shared information are more likely than their less reactive counterparts to curate politically homogenous information environments and experience decreased information diffusion in order to avoid overreacting to news they deem unimportant.
 This makes these individuals more likely to develop extreme opinions and to overestimate the degree to which they are informed.

 Research has also shown that misinformation can become more viral as a result of echo chambers, as the echo chambers provide an initial seed which can fuel broader viral diffusion.